open-data/tweakextras/README.md

 Bulk add, update and remove dataset extras from the command line.

-By default Takes datasets in JSON lines format on stdin to select datasets to change.
-Uses latest data from CKAN when updating.
+By default takes datasets in JSON lines format on stdin to select datasets to change.
+Uses latest data from CKAN when updating extras.